Introduction

 https://app.stepsecurity.io/github/step-security/github-actions-goat/actions/runs/13866127357

-To repro this, you can run the following workflow:
+To reproduce this, we ran the following workflow:

 name: "tj-action changed-files incident"